pyccel/pyccel/tutorial/decorators.md

 ## Elemental

-In Python it is often the case that a function with scalar arguments and a single scalar output (if any) is also able to accept Numpy arrays with identical rank and shape - in such a case the scalar function is simply applied element-wise to the input arrays.
-In order to mimic this behavior in the generated C or Fortran code, Pyccel provides the decorator `elemental`.
+In Python it is often the case that a function with scalar arguments and a single scalar output (if any) is also able to accept NumPy arrays with identical rank and shape - in such a case the scalar function is simply applied element-wise to the input arrays.
+In order to mimic this behaviour in the generated C or Fortran code, Pyccel provides the decorator `elemental`.

 Important note: applying the `elemental` decorator to a function will not make a difference to the C translation of the function definition itself since C doesn't have the elementwise feature.
 However, Pyccel implements that functionality by calling the function in a `for` loop when an array argument is passed.
 In the following example, we will use the function `square` where `@elemental` will be useful: